PataskarSharvari/WhisperHealth-AI/README.md

-# WhisperHealth-AI - Your Medical Chatbot 🤖🩺
+# AI Medical Chatbot 🤖🩺
 A voice-enabled AI chatbot that listens to patients, transcribes audio using Whisper (via Groq API), and provides medical assistance.

 ## Features